ModelEarth/community/README.md

 #### Join our Fall 2020 Hackathon
 <h1 class="h1-home">Sustainable Communities Web Challenge</h1>

 Choose an area below to compete for $10,000 in awards.
-Winning entries will use the US EPA's Input-Output Widgets to create tools for communities using 24 environmental indicators for close to 400 industries.
-[Learn More and Register](challenge/)
+Winning entries will use the US EPA's Input-Output Widgets to create tools for communities using 24 environmental indicators applied to close to 400 industries.
+[Learn&nbsp;More&nbsp;and&nbsp;Register](challenge/)

 ##Web Challenge Project Areas

-### HTML and JavaScript/JQuery - <a href="https://jamstack.org">JAM Stack Development</a>
+### HTML and JQuery - <a href="https://jamstack.org">JAM Stack Development</a>

 1. Embed and customize chart displays using the [EE Input-Output widgets](https://modelearth.github.io/io/charts)